Asylum-Lang-Foundation/Manual/docs/_sources/walkthrough/solutions/dataTypes5.md.txt

     float radius;
     float lineWidth;
     Color color;
-    Circle* innerCircle;
+    Circle@ innerCircle;
 }
 ```

 Also note that a `struct` can not contain itself due to that causing an infinite struct.
-To counter this, we made `innerCircle` a diet-pointer to a `Circle`.
+To counter this, we made `innerCircle` a reference to a `Circle`.